Bacillus subtilis: Transformation

 Natural bacterial transformation involves the transfer of DNA from one bacterium to another through the surrounding medium.
-In B. subtilis the length of transferred DNA is greater than 1,271 kb (more than 1 million bases).
+In B. subtilis, the length of transferred DNA is greater than 1,271 kb (more than 1 million bases).
 The transferred DNA is likely double-stranded DNA and is often more than a third of the total chromosome length of 4,215 kb.
 It appears that about 7–9% of the recipient cells take up an entire chromosome.

-In order for a recipient bacterium to bind, take up exogenous DNA from another bacterium of the same species and recombine it into its chromosome, it must enter a special physiological state called competence.
+For a recipient bacterium to bind, take up exogenous DNA from another bacterium of the same species, and recombine it into its chromosome, it must enter a special physiological state called competence.

 Competence in B. subtilis is induced toward the end of logarithmic growth, especially under conditions of amino-acid limitation.
 Under these stressful conditions of semistarvation, cells typically have just one copy of their chromosome and likely have increased DNA damage.
 To test whether transformation is an adaptive function for B. subtilis to repair its DNA damage, experiments were conducted using UV light as the damaging agent.
 These experiments led to the conclusion that competence, with uptake of DNA, is specifically induced by DNA-damaging conditions, and that transformation functions as a process for recombinational repair of DNA damage.

-While the natural competent state is common within laboratory B. subtilis and field isolates, some industrially relevant strains, e.g. B. subtilis (natto), are reluctant to DNA uptake due to the presence of restriction modification systems that degrade exogenous DNA.
-B. subtilis (natto) mutants, which are defective in a type I restriction modification system endonuclease, are able to act as recipients of conjugative plasmids in mating experiments, paving the way for further genetic engineering of this particular B. subtilis strain.
+While the natural competent state is common within laboratory B. subtilis samples and field isolates, some industrially relevant strains, e.g. B. subtilis (natto), are reluctant to take up DNA due to the presence of restriction modification systems that degrade exogenous DNA.
+B. subtilis (natto) mutants, which are defective in a type I restriction modification system endonuclease, are able to act as recipients of conjugative plasmids in mating experiments, paving the way for further genetic engineering of this particular strain.

 By adopting Green Chemistry in the use of less hazardous materials, while saving cost, researchers have been mimicking nature's methods of synthesizing chemicals that can be useful for the food and drug industry, by "piggybacking molecules on shorts strands of DNA" before they are zipped together during their complementary base pairing between the two strands.
-Each strand will carry a particular molecule of interest that will undergo a specific chemical reaction simultaneously when the two corresponding strands of DNA pairs hold together like a zipper, allowing another molecule of interest, to react with one another in controlled and isolated reaction between those molecules being carried into these DNA complementary attachments.
-By using this method with certain bacteria that naturally follow a process replication in a multi-step fashion, the researchers can simultaneously carry on the interactions of these added molecules to interact with enzymes and other molecules used for a secondary reaction by treating it like a capsule, which is similar to how the bacteria performs its own DNA replication processes.
+Each strand can carry a particular molecule of interest that undergoes a specific chemical reaction simultaneously when the two corresponding strands of DNA pairs hold together like a zipper, allowing another molecule of interest, to react with one another in controlled and isolated reaction between those molecules being carried into these DNA complementary attachments.
+By using this method with certain bacteria that naturally follow a process replication in a multistep fashion, the researchers can simultaneously carry on the interactions of these added molecules to interact with enzymes and other molecules used for a secondary reaction by treating it like a capsule, which is similar to how the bacteria performs its own DNA replication processes.